1. What is a transponder?

 3. How much does a transponder Cost?

 Washington charges a one-time fee of $35 per transponder.

 Transponders have an average battery life of five years.

 Yes.
-Complete the Transponder Transfer (pdf 25kb) form and fax it with a copy of the Vehicle Registration to the number provided on the form.
+Complete the Transponder Updates/Transfer (pdf 25kb) form and fax it with a copy of the Vehicle Registration to the number provided on the form.

 • The vehicle registration must be current